Birthing services at midwife-led units

 Home » Your health and care » Maternity » Birthing services at midwife-led units

-While birthing services have remained closed, antenatal and postnatal care has continued at both sites, with the exception that Glucose Tolerance Testing (GTT) and Anti-D injections have not been offered at Samuel Johnson Community Hospital since the pandemic.
+While birthing services have remained closed, antenatal and postnatal care has continued at both sites.
+Since the pandemic, Glucose Tolerance Testing (GTT) and Anti-D services have not been provided at Samuel Johnson Community Hospital, with these services delivered from alternative locations.
+Additional targeted engagement was undertaken throughout February 2026 to better understand the impact of these arrangements and identify any potential mitigations.

 What are glucose tolerance tests (GTTs) and anti-D injections?